Poland - Country Commercial Guide

 Protecting Intellectual Property

-Poland follows the European intellectual property regulations on the copyright, patents, trademark and industrial design.
+Poland follows the European intellectual property regulations on the copyright, patents, trademark, and industrial design.
 Poland has yet to implement the EU 2019 Directives on copyright applicable to online transmission by radio and television organizations and to re-broadcasting of television and radio programs.
-Polish government is currently conducting public consultations on the proposed regulations.

-The organization in charge of copyrights policy in Poland is the Ministry of Culture and National Heritage while the Patent Office of the Republic of Poland is responsible for the patents, trademark, and industrial design issues.
+The organization in charge of copyrights policy in Poland is the Ministry of Culture and National Heritage, while the Patent Office of the Republic of Poland is responsible for patents, trademarks, and industrial design issues.

 IP Resources